GetResponse Review - Versatility on a Budget

 GetResponse really came through with the goods, managing to provide both the features and ease-of-use that most other newsletter tools fall short of.
 We also noted the great automation mechanisms for list management (or campaigns, as GetResponse calls them).

 While the editor can be a little fiddly when performing certain tasks, and the templates look a little dated, they’re responsive and still good enough to create something useful.
 And, of course, all templates are responsive, which means you’re good to go on mobile, too.
+There's even an app for iOS and Android that allows you not only to track, but also to send (plain-text) newsletters on the go.

 With its long list of powerful features like landing pages and now even webinars, GetResponse is doing quite a few things right.
 And while we might not call it the ‘world’s easiest email marketing’ tool, it’s definitely versatile enough to perform almost everything you’d need for your personal or business needs.